ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/programming-resources-directory/nix-and-nixos.md

 the files out of the package for offline viewing, or symlink them to a predictable location if you're on NixOS.

-First, you'll want to make sure to install the package with the language of choice.
+First, you'll want to make sure to install the chosen package.
 For this example, I'll be using **pkgs.lua** for Lua.

 Once it's installed and available in your profile use **nix path-info -r /run/current-system | grep \<name\>** to locate packages related to the